Thriving in a Health Attention Economy: Health from First Principles

 Presence over Teaching Mode

-Each principle takes the form: principle -over- anti-principle.
+Each principle takes the form: principle over anti-principle.
 This matters.
+The structure does three things.

 Second, it’s a heuristic for evaluation.
 When choosing a modality, practitioner, or approach, ask: does this prioritize the principle or the anti-principle?
 Self-verification or expert dependency?
 Body signals or tracking obsession?
 That question cuts through marketing and reveals what you’re actually signing up for.